LowKey88/mtoptimizer/README.md

 - **Auto-start**: The optimizer is configured to start automatically with Windows
 - **System Impact**: The tool only affects MT4/MT5 terminals and doesn't modify other processes
 - **Termination**: The optimizer automatically resets all core affinities when stopped
+- **Core Assignment**: Each core can handle up to 3 terminals while maintaining performance
+- **Load Management**: Terminals are assigned based on current CPU usage and core capacity

 ## Troubleshooting